 If you think you might be pregnant, the first step is to take a pregnancy test to find out for sure.
 For most women, one of the earliest signs of pregnancy is a missed period.

 Another sign is a positive home pregnancy test.
 Most tests can start to detect pregnancies as early as one day after a missed period.
-If you tested and the result was negative, however, and you still have not started your period, wait a few days and test again.
+If you took a test, the result was negative and you still have not started your period, wait a few days and test again.
 Pregnancy tests are most accurate one week after a missed period.

-If your test is positive, it is important to call your health care provider or visit a family planning program to confirm the pregnancy and begin prenatal care right away for the health benefit to mom and baby.
+If your test is positive, it is important to call your health care provider or visit a family planning program to confirm the pregnancy and begin prenatal care to ensure a healthy mom and baby.

 - Call 303-436-4949 to make an appointment at one of our conveniently located Denver Health clinics for a pregnancy test.